vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/1_arthAnushAsana-vibhAgaH/05_tattvatrayachintanAdhikAraH/20_kAlaH.md

 <details><summary>English</summary>

 Its activity consists in its being accessory to creation and the like
-by such divisions as kală (1/30 of muhūrta ), kāṣṭha (1/30 of kāla) and the like.
+by such divisions as kalā (1/30 of muhūrta ), kāṣṭha (1/30 of kāla) and the like.
 </details>

 <details><summary>Español</summary>

 Its activity consists in its being accessory to creation and the like
-by such divisions as kală (1/30 of muhūrta ), kāṣṭha (1/30 of kāla) and the like.
+by such divisions as kalā (1/30 of muhūrta ), kāṣṭha (1/30 of kāla) and the like.
 </details>

 <details><summary>मूलम्</summary>